st333in/aoi.mysql/README.md

 ## aoi.js-mysql

-- Easy to use package for the implementation of MongoDB in aoi.js with minimal changes.
+- Easy to use package for the implementation of MySQL (MariaDB) in aoi.js with minimal changes.

 ### Setup